In this post, you’re going to learn exactly how to host a charity golf tournament with a silent auction.

 This guide covers everything you’ll need to know for your benefit golf event in detail, including:

-- Choosing a course for your scramble
+- Choosing a course for your charity golf outing

 - Selling foursomes and sponsorships